 CLL develops from a small fraction of dividing monoclonal CD5+ B cells.
 The size and rate of growth of this proliferative fraction (PF) correlates inversely with time-to-first-treatment and directly with poor outcome prognostic markers.
 Furthermore, since the dividing cells upregulate DNA mutators such as AID and APOBEC family members, the PF has a greater propensity for acquiring new DNA abnormalities that can lead to more lethal disease.
 Hence, cells of the PF are important targets for therapy for patients with worst outcome category.

 The PF (CXCR4DimCD5Bright) differs by more than 1000 genes from the resting fraction (RF, CXCR4Bright CD5Dim); these genes relate to replication, migration, and regulation of gene expression.
 Some of these genes are also preferentially expressed in the PF of U-CLL cases.
 One such gene is Musashi 2 (MSI2).

-Normally, MSI2 binds mRNA and blocks translation of proteins, playing an important role in post-transcriptional regulation.
-In addition, MSI2 has been linked to proliferation of normal and malignant stem cells, tumorigenesis, and poor prognosis.
+MSI2 regulates gene expression by binding consensus sequences of mRNA and blocking protein translation.
+High MSI2 expression is involved in proliferation of normal and malignant stem cells, tumorigenesis, and poor outcome.
 In CLL, high MSI2 mRNA expression has been identified in patients with worse prognosis.
 Nevertheless, nothing is known about the function of MSI2 in CLL cells.
-Therefore, we have begun to study the biological role of MSI2 in B-CLL cells and its possible association with B-cell proliferation and CLL disease progression.
+Therefore, we report studies of the biological role of MSI2 in B-CLL cells and its possible association with B-cell proliferation and CLL disease progression.

 No relevant conflicts of interest to declare.